-If you tear it down you'll lose all the beneficial bacterial colonies that eliminate the wastes produced in the aquarium.
-For that reason, don't start over unless your tank is in extremely bad condition.
-With a little elbow grease and a few simple cleaning supplies, your aquarium can be ship shape again.
+If you tear down a dirty fish tank it down you'll lose all the beneficial bacterial colonies that eliminate the animals' waste.
+Don't start over unless your tank is in extremely bad condition.
+With a little elbow grease and a few simple cleaning supplies, your aquarium can be ship shape again in no time.

 Clean your aquarium in the following order:

 - Inside glass

 Cleaning the Inside Glass

 Start by giving the glass a good cleaning on the inside with an algae pad.
 There are a wide variety of algae scrapers on the market, from long-handled scrubbers to magnetic scrubbers.